-Reconstructive Surgery & Anaplastology brings articles in all areas related to Prosthesis, Plastic surgery, Head and neck surgery, Hair transplant, Aesthetic and craniofacial surgery, Burn management, Prosthetic Rehabilitation, Corneal Anaplastology, Tissue Anaplastology (prosthesis), Clinical Anaplastology (prosthesis), Facial prosthesis, Somatic prosthesis, Breast, ear, nose, eye, face Anaplastology (prosthesis), Ocular prosthesis, Anaplastology care, Brachioplasty, Rhytidectomy plasty, Blepharoplasty, Neural plasticity, Prosthodontics, Prosthetic rehabilitation, Adipose Stem Cell Research, Vascularized Composite Allotransplantation, Tissue engineering, Cosmetic surgery, craniofacial prosthesis, maxillofacial prosthesis, Rehabilitative medicine, Reconstructive prostheses and other related topics on quarterly basis.
+Reconstructive Surgery & Anaplastology brings articles in all areas related to Prosthesis, Plastic surgery, Head and neck surgery, Hair transplant, Aesthetic and craniofacial surgery, Burn management, Prosthetic Rehabilitation, Corneal Anaplastology, Tissue Anaplastology (prosthesis), Clinical Anaplastology (prosthesis), Facial prosthesis, Somatic prosthesis, Breast, ear, nose, eye, face Anaplastology (prosthesis), Ocular prosthesis, Anaplastology care, Brachioplasty, Rhytidectomy plasty, Blepharoplasty, Neural plasticity, Prosthodontics, Prosthetic rehabilitation, Adipose Stem Cell Research, Vascularized Composite Allotransplantation, Tissue engineering, Cosmetic surgery, craniofacial prosthesis, maxillofacial prosthesis, Rehabilitative medicine, Reconstructive prostheses and other related topics on a quarterly basis.
 The Journal of Reconstructive Surgery & Anaplastology welcomes submissions of manuscripts that meet the general criteria of significance and scientific excellence.
-Papers will be published 7 days after acceptance.

-IOMC will support authors by posting the published version of articles by NIH grant-holders and European or UK-based biomedical or life sciences grant holders to PubMed Central immediately after publication.
+International Online Medical Council (IOMC) will support authors by posting the published version of articles by NIH grant-holders and European or UK-based biomedical or life sciences grant holders to PubMed Central immediately after publication

 Article Processing Charges (APC):